Model content types

 Prerequisites

-- Your project uses a supported JavaScript or TypeScript setup (for example, Next.js).
+- Your project uses a supported JavaScript or TypeScript configuration (for example, Next.js).

 export const ArticleContentType = contentType({